DB-Engineering/Google-Onboarding-Tool-19/README.md

 	`>>> validate`

-	Should run without errors
+	Validation will fail for common errors:

-	Mess with the loadsheet to show how validation works for the following:
+	- duplicate `standardFieldName` and `fullAssetPath` combinations
-	- an invalid standard field name
+	- an invalid `standardFieldName` (i.e., not defined in the referenced ontology or mispelled)
-	- missing bacnet info
+	- missing bacnet info (e.g., missing `objectId`)

-8. When no validation errors are issued, types can be matched:
+8. When no validation errors are present, assets in the loadsheet can be matched to DBO entity types:

 	`>>> match`